ocapn/ocapn/draft-specifications/CapTP Specification.md

 [`desc:answer`](#desc-answer) descriptor.
 When the result is ready, messages sent to this promise will have them delivered to the result.

-If the answer contains multiple values, the [`op:select`](#op-select) operator MUST be used to select the value to be pipelined on.
+If the answer contains multiple values, the [`op:pick`](#op-pick) operator MUST be used to choose the value to be pipelined on.
 This works by exporting the individual value in another answer position, which then can be used to message the promise.
-If multiple values are pipelined on, without the select, the resulting promise MUST be broken with an error and not fulfilled.
+If multiple values are pipelined on, without the pick operation, the resulting promise MUST be broken with an error and not fulfilled.

 ### Promise pipelining by example